Click the arrow on the righthand side of any bio for further information.

 Hélène Tragos Stelian is a certified life coach, speaker, and author.
 She holds a BA from Duke University and an MBA from Washington University in St. Louis.
 She helps people who feel lost and stuck, scared and overwhelmed, unable to move forward—whether in their professional or personal lives.
 She helps them take control back by clarifying who they are and what they want, so they can begin to take bold steps toward their goals and feel happy and excited about their future.

-On her website, Next Act for Women, she shares stories of women who have reinvented in midlife and beyond, and provides resources for those on similar journeys.
-In addition, she writes about midlife, women, parenting, and college for other sites, including the Huffington Post.
+In her blogs, Purpose Stories and Next Act for Women, she shares inspirational stories of people who have found their life’s calling—and are living it—at any age.
+She also writes about purpose, midlife, women, parenting, and college for other sites, including the Huffington Post.

 Mary Theis is a Volunteer Therapist at The C. G. Jung Center and a member of the Clinic Committee.
 She has a master’s degree in Counseling Psychology from the University of Notre Dame and studied for a time at the Jung Institute in Zurich, Switzerland.
 She is also affiliated with Apple Farm Community in Three Rivers Michigan and has a private practice in conjunction with Apple Farm.